Sept. 20, 2004 The Environmental Association of St. Thomas-St. John will host a snorkel trip and fun day at Sunsi Beach on St. Thomas, Sept. 25.

 EAST will be accessing Sunsi Beach via boat.
 The group will meet at the left side of Coki Point Beach at 9:30 a.m. on Saturday.
 Transportation to Sunsi Bay is free for all EAST members, but all are invited to participate.
 Nonmembers interested in attending can join the organization on site or pay $5 for round-trip transportation to Sunsi Beach.
 Those with their own boats are also encouraged to attend.

 "We want to make it clear that it's unlawful to deny the public from enjoying our beaches.
 Until the Open Shoreline Act can be amended to alleviate the existing ambiguity of beach access, EAST is committed to sponsoring activities that will educate residents about our environment.
-Our beaches are an important part of our natural heritage and no barbed fences or armed guards will prevent or dissuade us from enjoying them," Joseph said.
+Our beaches are an important part of our natural heritage and no barbed fences or armed guards will prevent or dissuade us them enjoying them," Joseph said.

 Participants should bring snorkel gear, snacks or lunch, water and sunscreen.
 For more information call 774-1837.